 No previous merit badges required to sport this old school style Scout Cap.

-Made with a blend of Wool and Polyester.
+Made with a Wool & Acrylic blend

 How to Care for Your Tee

 We get it, you want to wear your Landmark Tee every chance you get.
 Although your t-shirt will inevitably show some wear and tear as the years go by(and we urge you to cherish these signs of continual devotion), there are some ways to extend the life of your t-shirt.
 So if you’re wondering how to care for a screen-printed t-shirt properly, here's some tried-and-true tips and tricks.

 1. Stick with cold water.
 Hot water is very harsh and typically unnecessary.
 By using cold water, you’ll be treating your tees to a gentler bath and preventing unnecessary strain.
 Plus, you’ll use less electricity, reducing your impact on the environment and lowering your utility bill!

 Put away the bleach and avoid harsh detergents.
 Like hot water, they aren’t needed and they may slowly destroy the condition of your t-shirts.
 Instead, find a gentle detergent and use a basic (no bleach) stain remover when necessary.